-- Three calibration methods have been developed independently (A.Gupta, F.Paige & S. Padhi, I.Vivarelli & C.Roda). - implemented in Athena - jets are calibrated to a MC truth based on MC particles - use E(jet), not Et(jet) - weights obtained by minimizing energy resolution with linearity constraint - the quality of the calibration is assessed by looking at the linearity and energy resolution before and after calibration in the different $\eta$ regions - they differ with regards to noise suppression technique, the quantities used to obtain $E{reco}$ , the weight functions - An approach based on TopoCluster classification is also being investigated (B. Mellado et al.) - needs to be integrated with the local hadronic calibration effort
+- Calibration methods (not using local hadronic calibration) have been developed independently (A.Gupta, F.Paige & S. Padhi, I.Vivarelli & C.Roda). - implemented in Athena

+- jets are calibrated to a MC truth based on MC particles - use E(jet), not Et(jet) - weights obtained by minimizing energy resolution with linearity constraint - the quality of the calibration is assessed by looking at the linearity and energy resolution before and after calibration in the different η regions - they differ with regards to noise suppression technique, the quantities used to obtain E{reco} , the weight functions - Approaches based on TopoCluster classification and local hadronic weights are being investigated - see Kai's talk